Love basmati rice, but don’t like cooking it on the stovetop? Here’s an easy tutorial on how to make Instant Pot basmati rice!

 No– but do it if you have time.

 Soaking basmati rice helps elongate the grains, so if you skip soaking, the rice grains will be slightly shorter.

-The good news is– you can soak it for much longer than the twenty minutes the recipe calls for.
+The good news is that you can soak the rice for much longer than the twenty minutes the recipe calls for.

 That said– I often skip soaking basmati rice.